carlacupcake/hashin_shtrikman_mp/paper/markdown/paper.md

 (aside from bulk and shear moduli, which cannot be decoupled).
 For material properties in the Materials Project database with full tensor values available, `hashin_shtrikman_mp` uses the largest eigenvalue.
-Figure \autoref{fig:flow-chart} is a flow chart demonstrating the most common usage of `hashin_shtrikman_mp`.
+\autoref{fig:flow-chart} is a flow chart demonstrating the most common usage of `hashin_shtrikman_mp`.

 ![A flow chart demonstrating the most common usage of